 Want to know more about one of the most talented and intelligent creatures in the animal kingdom?
-We present you with some basic information about the African grey parrot.
+Here is some basic information about the African grey parrot.

 Table of Contents